Armored Heart: L'Odeur de l'Amour

 Seeker swallowed, and Dear saw her frown.
 You can’t be taking her seriously?
 She’s just trying to rile us up.
 Even I can see this is bullshit.
 Seeker turned to look at her, and gave her an encouraged nod.

 Wynn rolled her eyes.
-“Fine,” she whispered, as she zipped around Dear’s head and, presumably, kicked the brooch full force.
-It felt like a soft tap.
+“Fine,” she whispered, as she zipped around Dear’s head, and presumably kicked the brooch full force, as she felt a soft tap.
 “Very pretty,” she told her as she flew to the center of the table.
 “And very obvious,” she added, though now speaking to Seeker more than Dear.
 “You must be planning to keep her for quite a while, if you’re willing to give her such a gaudy artifact.
 Deferent, too.”
 Seeker’s frown deepened as the pixie continued.
 “She must be very… precious to you.”

 A thunderous show of subtlety, that.